wp-plugins/wp-ecommerce-shop-styling/readme.txt

 You'll receive a free set of serials for all upgrade features and of course a backlink to your website.

-Great Thanks to Luca for the Italian and Endre for the Hungarian translations!
+Great Thanks for the translations to

+Luca for the Italian,

+Endre for the Hungarian,

+and [Benjamin Duriez](http://www.estudio-b.net) for the French

 = > Want to get notified about new features and updates? =